Study and Life at Reading

 We have worked hard to adapt our campus facilities to do everything possible to create a safe environment for our students to study, live and socialise in.

 Our Reading campuses (Whiteknights and London Road) are open, along with our Halls of Residence, Support Centres, wider network of specialist support services and Library.
-Our catering outlets are open, although they have temporarily switched to offering a 'take away' service during the current 'lockdown' in England.
-Our SportsPark has also closed temporarily, although we intend to reopen once the government confirms this is permitted.
+Our catering outlets are open as well as our SportsPark.

 Appropriate social distancing measures have been applied to all of the facilities and services highlighted to protect the health and safety of our whole community.
 We are keeping our services and facilities under review as the year progresses, informed by government advice, to ensure our students receive the best education and university experience possible.